 The Science Behind the Headlines: What's the Truth?

 Are you curious about the world around you?
-Would you like to really understand "buzz terms" the media uses such as sustainability, green materials, climate change, the water crisis, the energy debate, genetic engineering, DNA fingerprinting and cloning?
+Would you like to really understand "buzz terms" the media uses such as the water crisis, the energy debate, sustainability?
 How can we believe what we are being told?
 What is the evidence?
-How is scientific data actually collected, and what analytical methods are being used?
+How is scientific data actually collected?
 Are the correct conclusions being drawn?
-As responsible citizens we should know the answers to these questions.
+As responsible citizens, we should know the answers to these questions.

-In this two-quarter program we will demystify the hype surrounding popular myths, critically examine the data, and use scientific reasoning and experimental design to come to our own conclusions.
-In fall, we will study "water" and "energy" as themes to examine our environment, considering local and global water issues.
-We will also examine current energy use and demand, critically assessing various sources of energy: fossil fuels, nuclear, hydropower, etc.
+We will demystify the hype surrounding current scientific and environmental issues, critically examine the data, and use scientific reasoning and experimental design to come to our own conclusions.
+We will study Water and Energy as themes to examine our environment, considering local, national, and global water issues.
+We will also examine current energy use and demand, critically assessing various sources of energy, such as fossil fuels, nuclear, solar, and hydropower.

 Location and Schedule